 We are scientifically engineered to choose the easy way out.

 Old habits die hard.
 Very, ridiculously, hard.
 That’s because when the brain gets certain stimuli, such as a message from the belly saying “feed me,” there is already an ingrained response, “let’s eat,” that is constantly reinforced.
 The response takes a pathway, one that our brain paved long ago, every time we respond to this message.
 So, something called myelin sheath is created around our nerve cells to make the pathway faster and easier for the response.
 When responses like this are suddenly challenged by a different response, like, “no, let’s stick to our diet,” the brain has to make a brand new pathway, which the brain doesn’t want to do.

 The brain likes to be the boss.
 The brain likes to stick to old patterns and old habits because they are more efficient than new patterns and new habits so it will automatically default to wanting to take the old pathway every single time.
 But new pathways CAN be created, they can be reinforced, and eventually, they can be the default for the brain.
 But they take time.
 Be patient and know that at the beginning you will need to work very hard to be the boss of your brain, but it will learn to listen to you as long as you are stern and persistent about always taking the new pathway, even when every other neuron is telling you to take the easy way out.
 This is the only way you will build new and healthier habits that you can stick to.

 You can restructure your brain if you try hard enough, but consistency is non-negotiable.
 You cannot reach goals and break bad habits unless you are consistent from the very beginning.
 They say it takes 21 days to build a new habit.
 If you fail once, you start over.

-I hope you feel empowered now to make the most of the New Year!
-Set goals the right way and show your brain who is boss.
-I can’t wait for you to reflect and transform your beautiful self.
+I hope you feel empowered now to make the most of the New Year.
+Set goals the SMART way and show your brain who is the boss.
+An extra dose of gratitude and compassion goes a long way too.
+Happy New Year.